Rangers vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have won 48 of the 76 games they were favored on the moneyline this season (63.2%).
+- The Rangers have won 63.6% of the games this season when they were favored on the moneyline (49-28).

-- When it has played as moneyline favorites with odds of -175 or shorter, Texas has a 19-7 record (winning 73.1% of its games).
+- In games it has played as moneyline favorites with odds of -165 or shorter, Texas has a 25-8 record (winning 75.8% of its games).

-- Based on this contest's moneyline, the Rangers have an implied win probability of 63.6%.
+- The Rangers have an implied moneyline win probability of 62.3% in this contest.

-- Texas has played in 117 games with set over/under, and have combined with opponents to go over the total 56 times (56-54-7).
+- Texas has played in 118 games with a set over/under, and have combined with its opponents to go over the total 57 times (57-54-7).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!